leah-jala/Portfolio-Project-One/README.md

     - Result: true

 ### Prepare page
--Expected: The background image, and all content is responsive from screen-sizes 300px and up.
+- Expected: The background image, and all content is responsive from screen-sizes 300px and up.
     - 1ST Result: FALSE - The boxes overlap between 600px and 972px.
     - Fix:
         - Moved prep-art-container media query into the larger screen size.